pauljickling/notes/devops/kubernetes/k8s.md

 ## Architecture

-Kubernetes deploys a master node that is an API server that all the other worker nodes rely on.
+Kubernetes deploys a control plane node that is an API server that all the other worker nodes rely on.
 It keeps track of the state of your inventory, schedules changes, a virtual network, and runs the etcd database which is a key-value db that maintains the state of the network.

 The worker nodes run *pods*.
 Pods are a wrapper around a container or containers.
 They have their own IP address, and therefore acts as a self-contained server.
 Pods communicate with each other through their internal IP addresses.